-Listeriosis usually causes only mild, flu-like symptoms such as fever, chills, muscle aches, and diarrhea or upset stomach.
+Listeriosis can cause mild, flu-like symptoms such as fever, chills, muscle aches, and diarrhea or upset stomach.
 You also may have a stiff neck, headache, confusion, or loss of balance.
-Many pregnant women have no symptoms at all, and symptoms may appear as late as 2 months after exposure.
-But even if you do not feel sick, you can pass the infection to your fetus.
-Therefore, it is important to take steps to prevent listeriosis.
+Symptoms may appear as late as 2 months after you have eaten something with Listeria.
+Many pregnant women do not have any symptoms.
+Even if you do not feel sick, you can pass the infection to your fetus.

-If you think you have eaten food contaminated with Listeria and you have any of the symptoms of listeriosis—especially a fever—contact your ob-gyn or other health care professional right away.
+If you think you have eaten food contaminated with Listeria or if you have any of the symptoms of listeriosis, contact your obstetrician–gynecologist (ob-gyn) or other health care professional right away.
 Remember that it can take 2 months for symptoms to appear.
-You may have a blood test to see if you have any infection.
-You may need to take antibiotics to treat the infection and protect your fetus.

 To help prevent listeriosis, avoid eating the following foods while you are pregnant:

-- Hot dogs, luncheon meats, and cold cuts unless they are heated until steaming hot just before serving.
+- Hot dogs and luncheon meats, unless they are heated until steaming hot just before serving

 - Refrigerated smoked seafood